THE DRAGON DOC

 Subscribe to The Dragon Doc newsletter to receive publishing updates, special offers, and more.
 As thanks for signing up, you will receive a FREE mini-novel, Squeaky Hatchling!

 On a summer day long ago, Dr. S. K. Burkman climbed a mountain, got sick, and hallucinated a dragon.
 Thus began a lifelong fascination with dragons, and many, many exhaustion-fueled musings on what they might be like as patients.
-Originally from Colorado and British Columbia, Dr. Burkman earned her doctorate in veterinary medicine at Colorado State University.

-As a busy veterinarian, Dr. Burkman keeps her sanity by writing about dragons.
-Many of her own adventures and misadventures are woven into her novels.
 Outside of work and writing, she enjoys hiking, backpacking, kayaking, travel, cake baking and decorating, building and remodeling, and looking for dragons.
 She has been married to Joshua for over twenty years, and they have one child.
 Dr. Burkman and her family reside in Idaho with their motley assortment of pets, and maybe, just maybe, a dragon or two.

 CONNECT WITH THE DRAGON DOC